 The Scent of Sandalwood

-The scent of sandalwood is of course, mostly woody in nature, but it has some other notes in it as well.
-Some people would consider it musky, with scents of balsamic.
+The scent of sandalwood is of course, mostly woody in nature, but it’s much more then that.
+It’s sweet.
+It’s creamy.
+It’s buttery.
+Some people would even consider it musky, with scents of balsamic.

 It is one of the most popular fragrances in the world and is used in a wide array of products including incense, soaps, cosmetics, and perfumes, as well as other goods such as beads and sculptures.